FAQs

 If you’re a business, you need either a smart electricity meter that meets the SMETS technical specifications and is currently operational; or, a half hourly settled meter.
 Again, we can tell you if you meet these requirements, only needing your address in order to do so.

-You also cannot be operating in any other services, including trials, such as Short-Term Operating Reserve (STOR) or Frequency Response, the Capacity Mechanism, or DNO/DSO services at the same time.
+You also can be operating in any other services, including trials, such as Short-Term Operating Reserve (STOR) or Frequency Response, the Capacity Mechanism, or DNO/DSO services at the same time.

 What are the benefits of participating?